zenstackhq/zenstack-docs/blog/openapi/index.md

     });
 ```

-Generates database client, push the schema to the database, and seed it:
+Run the script to seed our database:

 ```bash
 npx tsx prisma/seed.ts